Learn why leading HR professionals trust ekincare! Explore Now

-Read more about ekincare's Mental Wellbeing And Stress Management Program.
+Read more about ekincare's Mental Well-being and Stress Management Program.

-Financial wellbeing may not seem an obvious health determinant but it is a critical pillar of employee wellness.
+Financial well-being may not seem an obvious health determinant, but it is a critical pillar of employee wellness.
 Just as employees are more productive and happy when they are physically well, they will be less stressed when they are financially well, too.

-A recent article in Forbes reported that 80% of employers felt that financial stress was lowering their employees’ performance level.
+A recent article in Forbes reported that 80% of employers felt that financial stress was lowering their employees’ performance levels.
 That financial stress is leading to depression, panic attacks, and sleepless nights, all of which cause costly distractions adding up to some $500 billion annually.